How Good Are Circuit Breakers in Avoiding House Fires?

 GFCIs are designed to protect people from the dangers of electrical shock caused by ground faults.
 A ground fault is an accidental electrical path between a source of electrical current and a grounded surface.
 GFCIs sense ground faults and shuts off the circuit when, for example, a person comes in contact with a faulty appliance, together with a grounded surface.

-These circuit breakers are necessary on circuits where water sources may be present – bathrooms, garages, outside areas, and in spa areas within the home.
+These circuit breakers are necessary on circuits where water sources may be present – bathrooms, garages, outside areas, and spa areas within the home.
 Like AFCIs, GFCIs can be installed as a circuit breaker in a panelboard or as an outlet.
 They can greatly prevent serious electrical shock to people.

 Without question, circuit breakers add more protection against fires and shocks in your home.
 However, always consult a qualified electrician when choosing and installing such devices.
 For professional smoke odor removal or fire damage repair, contact your local PuroClean office.